Freendo Faucets Review & Rating Updated: 03/23/18

 The site is well laid out with intuitive navigation.
 The information about its Freendo faucets is reasonably adequate — typically a single image — although a lot of images are "coming soon" and have been coming soon for quite a while) — a brief description of the faucet.
 There are links to detailed specifications, installation instructions, and the available finishes.
 The downloadable (.pdf) installation instructions contain an exploded parts diagram and the specifications include a dimensioned drawing — very useful for determining whether a faucet will fit your sink.
 The installation sheet is detailed.
 Our plumbers rated installation "Easy" on a scale from Very Hard to Very Easy.
 There is a list of each faucets certifications which is very helpful in determining whether a faucet is ADA qualified or Watersense® approved.

-If clicking through the web site proves too tedious, CMI also has its entire faucet catalog available for download in .pdf format.
+If clicking through the website proves too tedious, CMI also has its entire faucet catalog available for download in .pdf format.

 Finishes are limited to polished chrome, brushed nickel and oiled bronze.
 Huayi has its own dedicated plating company and can provide faucets in many "exotic" finishes such as copper or polished brass, and such as chrome/brass and chrome/black.
-CMI, however, does not offer these special finishes.
+CMI, however, does not offer any of these special finishes.

 The company's warranty is average for the North American market, promising to replace defective parts and components for as long as the original buyer owns the faucet and the residence in which the faucet was initially installed.
 We have not tested the company's customer service response, relying instead on the company's Better Business rating of A+.
 The company has never had a complaint filed against it, a very enviable record.
 The company is not, however, accredited by the BBB and has, therefore, not undergone BBB vetting.